apnadkarni/blt/doc/vector.rst

   operator.
 All of the binary operators group left-to-right within the same precedence level.

-  Several mathematical functions are supported for vectors.
+  Several mathematical functions are supported for *vector*\ s.
 Each of the following functions invokes the math library function of the same name;
   see the manual entries for the library functions for details on what they do.
-The operation is applied to all points of the vector returning the results.
+The operation is applied to all the points of the *vector*.

     **abs**\ (*vecName*)
-      Returns the absolute value of each floating-point number in the vector.
+      Returns the absolute value of each floating-point number in *vecName*.

     **acos**\ (*vecName*)
-      Returns the arc cosine function of each number in the vector.
+      Returns the arc cosine function of each number in *vecName*.

     **asin**\ (*vecName*)
-      Returns the arc sine function of each number in the vector.
+      Returns the arc sine function of each number in *vecName*.

     **asinh**\ (*vecName*)
-      Returns the hyperbolic arc sine function of each number in the vector.
+      Returns the hyperbolic arc sine function of each number in *vecName*.

     **atan**\ (*vecName*)
-      Returns the arc tangent function of each number in the vector.
+      Returns the arc tangent function of each number in *vecName*.

     **ceil**\ (*vecName*)
-      Returns the smallest integral value not less than the floating-point number for each number in the vector.
+      Returns the smallest integral value not less than the floating-point number for each number in *vecName*.

     **cos**\ (*vecName*)
-      Returns the cosine function of each number in the vector.
+      Returns the cosine function of each number in *vecName*.

     **cosh**\ (*vecName*)
-      Returns the hyperbolic cosine function of each number in the vector.
+      Returns the hyperbolic cosine function of each number in *vecName*.

     **exp**\ (*vecName*)
-      Returns the value of e (the base of natural logarithms) raised to the point of the floating point number for each number in the vector.
+      Returns the value of e (the base of natural logarithms) raised to the point of the floating point number for each number in *vecName*.

     **floor**\ (*vecName*)
-      Returns the largest integral value not greater than the floating-point number for each number in the vector.
+      Returns the largest integral value not greater than the floating-point number for each number in *vecName*.

     **log**\ (*vecName*)
-      Returns the natural logarithm of each floating-point number in the vector.
+      Returns the natural logarithm of each floating-point number of *vecName*.
 If the number is a NaN, a NaN is returned.

     **log10**\ (*vecName*)
-      Returns the base 10 logarithm of each floating-point number in the vector.
+      Returns the base 10 logarithm of each floating-point number of *vecName*.
 If the number is a NaN, a NaN is returned.

     **random**\ (*vecName*)
       Returns a vector of non-negative values uniformly distributed between